-- all of our requirements for non-dairy beverages from five co-packers, four of which are under contract; - o all of our requirements for rice cakes from two co-packers; - o all of our cooking oils from one co-packer, which is under contract; - principally all of our tortilla chips from two suppliers, one of which is under contract; - o all of our requirements for Terra's Yukon Gold line from one supplier, which is under contract; and - o the requirements for our canned soups from two suppliers.
+- o all of our requirements for non-dairy beverages from four co-packers, all of which are under contract or other written arrangements; - o all of our requirements for rice cakes from one co-packer; - o all of our Health Valley baked goods and cereal products from one co-packer, which is under contract; - o all of our cooking oils from one co-packer, which is under contract; - o principally all of our Earth's Best baby food products from one co-packer, which is under contract; - o principally all of our tortilla chips from three suppliers, one of which is under contract; - o a portion of our requirements for Terra's Yukon Gold line from one supplier, which is under contract; and - o the requirements for our canned soups from one supplier, which is under contract.

-In addition, H.J.
-Heinz manufactures the Earth's Best baby food products for Hain under contract.
 The loss of one or more co-packers, or our failure to retain co-packers for newly acquired products or brands, could delay or postpone production of our products, which could harm our business until such time as an alternate source could be secured, which may be on less favorable terms.